 Black Celebrities Who Host Summer Camps

-The actress best known as Rudy from “The Cosby Show” hosts Kamp Kizzy during the summer and presents year-round events to mentor young women, ages 11-16.
+The actress is best known as Rudy from “The Cosby Show” hosts Kamp Kizzy during the summer and presents year-round events to mentor young women, ages 11-16.

 For the 2016 camp, applicants had to complete and 500-word essay, two letters of recommendation and 10 hours of community service.

 Follow Kamp Kizzy on Facebook

 The father of NBA Star Dwayne Wade hosts Camp RED (Real Education Delivered).
 Campers learn life skills on finances and creativity.
 Of course, basketball is a part of the camp and offers opportunities for disabled athletes to participate too.

 Follow the ProPops Foundation on Facebook.